9 Gibbs Energy

 \[\begin{equation} G = G^{-\kern-6pt{\ominus}\kern-6pt-}+ nRT \ln \frac{P_f}{P^{-\kern-6pt{\ominus}\kern-6pt-}}, \tag{9.14} \end{equation}\]

-which is useful to convert standard Gibbs free energies of formation at pressures different than standard pressure, using:
+which is useful to convert standard Gibbs energies of formation at pressures different than standard pressure, using:

 \[\begin{equation} \Delta_{\text{f}} G = \Delta_{\text{f}} G^{-\kern-6pt{\ominus}\kern-6pt-}+ nRT \ln \frac{P_f}{\underbrace{P^{-\kern-6pt{\ominus}\kern-6pt-}}_{=1 \; \text{bar}}} = \Delta_{\text{f}} G^{-\kern-6pt{\ominus}\kern-6pt-}+ nRT \ln P_f \tag{9.15} \end{equation}\]